redhat-cop/namespace-configuration-operator/README.md

 ## UserConfig

 In OpenShift an external user is defined by two entities: Users and Identities.
-There is a relationship of on to many between Users and Identities.
+There is a relationship of one to many between Users and Identities.
 Given one user, there can be one Identity per authentication mechanism.

 The `UserConfig` CR allows specifying one or more objects that will be created in the selected User.
 Users can be selected by label or annotation like `NamespaceConfig` and `UserConfig`.
-USers can also be selected by provider name (the name of the authentication mechanism) and identity extra field.
+Users can also be selected by provider name (the name of the authentication mechanism) and identity extra field.

 Here is an example: